 - ICSM instructors participate in the ongoing assessment of the courses and the program.

-- Some faculty will be asked to be the academic advisor for Exploratory students.
+- Faculty are asked to be the academic advisor for Exploratory students

-To foster the development of the outstanding courses that form the backbone of this college-wide program, faculty scheduled to teach a course in the program for the first time in Fall 2014 will receive a summer course development grant of $3,300.
-This grant is for the faculty member to support he faculty member in the development of excellent liberal arts pedagogy and syllabus development.
+To foster the development of the outstanding courses that form the backbone of this college-wide program, faculty scheduled to teach a course in the program for the first time in Fall 2015 will receive a summer course development grant of $3,300.
+This grant is to support the faculty member in the development of excellent liberal arts pedagogy and syllabus development.
 The expectation is that the faculty member will teach an Ithaca Seminar three times in the next five years.
 After you have taught the course three times, you are eligible to apply for a course revision grant.